From the author of bestselling phenomenon Daughter comes a thrilling exploration of a marriage consumed by ambition and revenge . . .

 Author and doctor Jane Shemilt has won praise for her debut novel Daughter.

 While working as a GP, Jane Shemilt completed a postgraduate diploma in Creative Writing at Bristol University and went on to study for the MA in Creative Writing at Bath Spa, gaining both with distinction.
-She was shortlisted for the Janklow and Nesbit Award and the Lucy Cavendish Fiction Prize for Daughter, her first novel, which went on to be selected for the Richard and Judy Book Club.
+Her first novel, Daughter, was selected for the Richard & Judy Book Club, shortlisted for the Edgar Award and the Lucy Cavendish Fiction Prize, and went on to become the bestselling debut novel of 2014.

 She and her husband, a professor of neurosurgery, have five children and live in Bristol.